GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] [MPaSIS] Add signatory names
 * [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
 * [ ] Make `/web/root/secure` folder more secure

+The pacing of work is slow as these past days because of dealing with encryption.
+I will have to finish something before I tender my (temporary) resignation.
+There is also the deal with (re)installing Windows as my laptop's main OS.

 ## 7/25/2023
 TO DO: